NicholasLiem/IF2211_TugasBesar_3_ImaGenieChatBot_BE/README.md

 ```

 3. Start the program </br>
 The program should be automatically opened in a new browser tab.
-However, in case it does not, the program will be started on ccccc`localhost:3000`
+However, in case it does not, you can access the running program  on `localhost:3000`
 ```sh
 npm start
 ```